 Themed/Learning Communities are groups of students with a shared academic interest and/or experience who live together, generally either on the same floor or within the same building.
 Learning communities provide residents an opportunity to challenge and shape their personal and professional identities.
 This is accomplished through building a community conducting socialized programming that is designed by faculty and staff from your academic area, and providing access to resources that will aid in classroom success.

 Research has shown that students living in learning communities have a better understanding of the academic material, better interpersonal and critical thinking skills, and a stronger connection with faculty members and the institution (Shapiro and Levine).
 The university benefits by retaining more students that in turn persist until graduation (Shapiro and Levine).
 The Office of Residence Life, in conjunction with our many academic partners, is pleased to offer Themed/Learning Community Experiences in the subjects or interest areas listed.
 Click on a link to learn more about that specific program.

 Individual communities have different membership criteria; see individual community pages for specifics.
 Learning Communities are focused on many different academic interests.
 Applications are accepted on a first-come, first-served basis.
-To apply for membership in a First-Year Learning Community, indicate your preference on your Contract for University Housing and return the Themed/Learning Communities application that you will receive in the mail once you complete your housing contract.
+To apply for a community, please complete your housing contract.
+There is a section of the housing contract which is for joining a themed or learning community.
+If you have already completed your contract, you can go back in to make necessary adjustments.